kylevbautista/kbb-Dealers-and-Vehicles/README.md

 ### Note:

-Using React, I noticed retrieving and posting is about 1 second slower.
+Using React, I noticed retrieving and posting is about 1 second slower than pure javascript.
 Elapsed Time around 9.5 seconds. <br>
-Pure JS and running on Node.js is about 1 second faster.
+Pure javascript running in a Node.js environment is about 1 second faster than React.
 Elapsed Time around 8.5 seconds <br>
-Both however,are significantly under 30 seconds.
+Both however, are significantly under 30 seconds.

 # Documentaion generated using JSDoc